Course Syllabus

 An individual progress assessment with the principal is generally scheduled about midway through the course with additional follow-ups, should they be needed.

 In addition to the above hours, students should be fully aware that considerable home study is required.
-The hours required will be determined by the student's ability and commitment, but are unlikely to be less than 250 during the training as a whole.
+The hours required will be determined by the student's ability and commitment, but are unlikely to be less than 7-8 hours a week for the duration of the course.

 osm ..... hands for health